Ultimate Sports Quiz

 The Ultimate Sports Quiz (USQ) is a National level inter-school sports quiz competition that is broadcast on JioCinema and Sports18 in India.

 Background

 Super Six Sports Gaming Private Limited (SSSG) is a sports tech start-up launched in the second half of 2019.
 The Ultimate Sports Quiz 2023 is presented by Harsha Bhogle.

 The 2nd season is a 19-episode televised series.

 Concept

 Traditionally, sports quizzing in India generates a lot of interest among student community as they follow sports from around the world.
-A sports quiz aired on India’s leading sports broadcaster back in the 2000s is still remembered and has a cult following even today.
+A sports quiz aired on India’s leading sports broadcaster back in the 2000s has a cult following even today.
 Encouraged by its impact and success, a national level sports quiz called the Ultimate Sports Quiz was conceptualized with the intent of bringing back the romance and nostalgia of the once popular cult quiz show.

 Quiz details

 The 2023 season of the Ultimate Sports Quiz featured the top 36 teams shortlisted through a selection test from across 4000 teams and 350 cities across the county.
 This competition is also an endeavor to support grass root level sports development as the top three teams that reach the national finals will be awarded a total prize pool of INR 1 Crore approx.; part of which will be a cash prize for developing sports infrastructure in their respective schools.
 The Winners will get a once-in-a-lifetime opportunity to watch a Live sporting event of their choice anywhere in the world.

 Each school team is composed of two students representing the school in the competition.
 Students from class 6 to 10 are eligible to take part in the quiz.